sweet-tooth-clojure/describe/README.md

 ;; #{[:username [:examples/username-taken]]}
 ```

+If you're using describe to validate data, then you can treat the
+presence of a description to mean the value is invalid.

 ## What makes describe so special???

 There are already many Clojure validation libraries.
 My favorites are
 [vlad](https://github.com/logaan/vlad) and
 [bouncer](https://github.com/leonardoborges/bouncer).

-describe has two features that set it apart: It uses a graph to
+describe has two features that set it apart: First, it uses a graph to
-structure describers (_validators_, if you must insist), giving you
+structure describers (_validators_, if you must insist), allowing you
+to determine the control flow of your describers.
+If a username is too
+short, you don't want to perform the costlier operation of checking
+whether it exists.
+Likewise if the username contains invalid
+characters.
+At the same time, if the username is both too short and
+contains invalid characters, you want to convey both these errors to
+the user.

-more control over their application; and you can pass in other values
+Second, you can pass in other values to use when describing a
-to use when describing a value.
-You might want to do the latter if,
+value.
+You might want to do the latter if, for example, you want to
-for example, you want to check if a username exists in a datomic
+check if a username exists in a datomic database.
-database.

 ### Describer Graph

-TODO: greedy vs. non-greedy
+You can structure describers like this:

 ```
   B